deepdeepdot/nano-deep-learning/02_assignment.md

     plt.plot(X, Y(X))
     plt.savefig('plot_pow4.png')

-We want to reproduce this image of the function
+We want to reproduce this image of the function<br/>
 ![Plot function for assignment Image](img/plot-power-ex.png)

 ### 6. ABC music